vivianzo/Shannon/README.md

 </p>

 # Extra Info
-Since this project is made for a class, the source code can only be acessed upon request.
+Since this project is made for a class, the source code can only be accessed upon request.